cyfer0618/Vaksanca/README.md

 ```

 ## Publications
-Devaraja Adiga and Rishabh Kumar and Amrith Krishna and Preethi Jyothi and Ganesh Ramakrishnan and Pawan Goyal[Devaraja Adiga and Rishabh Kumar and Amrith Krishna and Preethi Jyothi and Ganesh Ramakrishnan and Pawan Goyal](https://arxiv.org/abs/2106.05852), In ACL 2021.
+Devaraja Adiga and Rishabh Kumar and Amrith Krishna and Preethi Jyothi and Ganesh Ramakrishnan and Pawan Goyal, [Automatic Speech Recognition in Sanskrit: A New Speech Corpus and Modelling Insights](https://arxiv.org/abs/2106.05852), In ACL 2021.